 Thanks for the comments and article.
 Nothing said about depression with it’s disruptive behavior, probably linked to causes of psychosis.
 I couldn’t work for a year or so when I was 35, am one of millions on antidepressant long term.

 Saw the film “A Beautiful Mind” recently.
 One review said the story was manipulated to fit a neat film frame, and it seemed a bit too contrived to me, but the message and actions pointed to a “There but for the grace of God go I”. scenario that raised viewers’ understanding of mental illness and hopefully support and acceptance of those with the problem.

 Glad you and I are able to live our lives somewhat reasonably now.

 I’m riveted by your column as I was devastated by the Yates decision.
 Thanks for having the courage to write it and share as you did.

-I’ve exchanged a couple of e-mails with you in the past and was pleased that you took time from a busy schedule to reply.
+I’ve exchanged a couple of emails with you in the past and was pleased that you took time from a busy schedule to reply.
 I could not let this weeks article go by without comment.
 I congratulate you on a timely well written article.
-I complement you on your willingness to share your own problem ( That took good old fashioned guts).
+I compliment you on your willingness to share your own problem ( That took good old fashioned guts).

 I think too many times mental illness is closeted away in hopes that no one will know about it.